PREPARING CHILDREN FOR REAL-LIFE SITUATIONS

 Corrective Teaching

-Corrective teaching is a tool grandparents can use to correct negative behaviors and help their grandchildren learn alternative positive behaviors.
-If your grandchild is using a negative behavior, your first job as a grandparent is to stop it.
-Then you can use corrective teaching to explain to your grandchild why the behavior is inappropriate and offer positive alternatives.
+Corrective teaching is a tool parents can use to correct negative behaviors and help children and teens learn alternative positive behaviors.
+If your child is using a negative behavior, your first job as a parent is to stop it.
+Then you can use corrective teaching to explain to your child why the behavior is inappropriate and offer positive alternatives.
 Here are the steps to corrective teaching:

 Coming Up Next